hackclub/hackclub/workshops/minecraft_modding/README.md

 ```

 That's it!
 If you start the test Minecraft client, you should see your mod in action 😎

+*Note: we used predefined textures that came as part of the starter project for the item and block textures.
+You can find those files in `resources/textures`.
+When you make a mod on your own, you'll have to define your own textures.
+You can do it pretty easily in Paint or a pixel art maker.
+The only requirement is that it needs to be 16x16!*

 ## Hacking